fedora-infra/bodhi/docs/developer_docs.rst

   ``flake8`` utility to automatically check your code.
 There is a ``bodhi.tests.test_style.TestStyle.test_code_with_flake8`` test, that is slowly being expanded to enforce PEP-8 across the codebase.
+* Add an entry to ``docs/release_notes.rst`` for any changes you make that should be in release notes.

 Create a Bodhi development environment